Wodoi & Jungun

 Wodoi & Jungun is a major new commission by senior Worrorra artist and cultural leader Leah Umbagai, premiering at the 2025 Fremantle Biennale.
 Centring renewal and continuation, Umbagai brings together sculpture, sound, story and dance from the Worrorra, Ngarinyin and Wunambal (Mowanjum) peoples of the North-West Kimberley — reimagined through contemporary forms.

 The work draws influence from the legacies of Umbagai’s grandfathers: the 25th anniversary of D. Woolagoodja’s Namaralay Wandjina sculpture, created for the 2000 Sydney Olympics, and archival records of her great-grandfather, cultural leader and songmaker, S. Woolagoodjah.
-At the heart of the installation are a series of newly re-imagined dance poles.
-Activated by story and movement, the dance poles will be surrounded by a soundscape created by the artist and her son Folau Penaia, speaking to the enduring strength and vibrancy of culture across time and generations.
+At the heart of the project are a series of newly re-imagined dance poles, shaped with contemporary materials.

 “This project is about Totem,” says Umbagai.
 “We dance with it — it tells the stories of our moieties and where we fit in our communities.
 It’s about passing that knowledge to the next generation and bringing it into the modern world.”